 To anchor your legs and allow the muscles of the legs to relax completely, place a sand bag on top of the ankles or loop a strap around the lower legs.

 Position yourself on the top blanket so the bottom edge of the blanket comes under your shoulders.
 Roll the sides of the top layer under to support your head.

 Cover up with the extra blanket.
 Place the eye bag over your eyes.

 Lastly, tuck your hands into the blankets at your sides.
 The wrists should be supported by the bottom layer (you can roll up the sides to support them).
 Tuck the hands into the top layer.

 Choose to surrender.
 Release all holding and tension into the props and the floor beneath you.
 Surrender all action, all doing.
 Choose to surrender over and over again for the next 10 – 15 minutes.
 Enjoy!

 Can you give yourself permission to actively do nothing?
 What is your favorite restorative pose?
 I’d love to hear!

 P.S.
 This post is part of a series on the basics of many of the most common poses.
 Look here for additional posts in this series.

 P.P.S.
-You can find a certified restorative yoga teacher in your area in this directory.sign up for once-a-month email updates here!
+You can find a certified restorative yoga teacher in your area in this directory.sign up for email updates here!